Lafayette Public Library

 The Lafayette Public Library (LPL) is the public library system serving Lafayette Parish, Louisiana.

 History

+The "Women's Literary Club" established a fund for the first lending library in Lafayette in 1897.
+In 1932 the "Les Vingt Quatre Club" started a library for children during the Great Depression, which consisted of 50 volumes located in the Parish courthouse.

 The Lafayette Municipal Library was created by the Louisiana state government in 1942.
 On August 6, 1946, its doors officially opened for public use.
+By 1953, the parish library was expanded to have 10 branch locations, including a bookmobile program.
 On January 29, 1973, doors opened to the new location of the main library branch in downtown Lafayette (it remains there today).
 In 2002, parish voters approved a $40 million bond issue that would not only renovate the main library, but would also build four new regional branch libraries to serve the north, south, east, and west regions of the parish.
 As of 2019, all four of these regional locations have been built and opened to the public.

 Branches

 At present, there are nine library locations.
 Four are within the city of Lafayette, and five branches are in the rest of the parish.